madisonjordan/aws-bootcamp-cruddur-2023/journal/week6.md

 > - [Required Homework](#required-homework)

 #### Weekly Outcome
+Week 6
 - Being able to push and tag container images to remote repository
 - Practical knowledge of deploying, configuring and updating a serverless container
 - Basic knowledge of working with a cloud CLI

+Week 7
+- Working with DNS records and hosted zones
+- Configuring TLS termination at the load balancer
+- Deploying and configuring a load balancer for multiple subdomains
+- Basic understanding of solving CORS issues and backend-to-frontend communication

 ---